-Defines which of the common architecturally-defined features are implemented and, of the implemented features, which are software programmable.
+Defines whether n is the first record owned by a node.
+If n is the first record owned by the node, defines which of the common architecturally-defined features are implemented by the node and, of the implemented features, which are software programmable.